An asymptotic description of the Noether-Lefschetz components in toric varieties: Toric Green's and Macaulay's theorems

 which gives

 Note that $W(-D')_{D}\subset W_{D}(-(D\cap D'))$, hence

-Note that strongly Fano implies Fano, so by the generalized Kodaira vanishing theorem $H^1(\cO_Y)=0$; moreover since at each step of taking a successive generic divisor, the divisor is Fano, we have $h^1(\cO_D)=0=h^1(\cO_{D\cap D'})$, and so on.
-Now by induction on $n$ and the dimension $k$ the theorem is true for $W_D$ and $W(-D)$, note that Lemmas \ref{L1} and \ref{L2} provide the induction basis.)
+By induction on the degre and the dimension of the ambient variety, we may assume that the theorem holds true for $W_D$ and $W(-D)$; note that Lemmas \ref{L1} and \ref{L2} provide the induction base.